 This homemade gluten-free cranberry walnut sourdough bread is full of flavor from the tart cranberries and crunchy walnuts.
 The crust is perfectly crispy, while the inside is soft and flavorful.
-This sourdough boule is also vegan!
+If you have an active sourdough starter, it is time to try baking some delicious flavored loaves.
+I share lots of easy-to-follow step-by-step photos to help you walk through making this recipe.

 This post may contain affiliate links.
 Please read our Disclosure Policy.